-Faculty-led, immersive, and environmentally focused, the Sterling College Global Field Studies program offers you a chance to discover the diversity of the planet’s landscapes and cultures, as well as explore the complex, ever changing co-evolutionary relationships among people and place.
+Faculty-led, immersive, and environmentally-focused, the Sterling College Global Field Studies program offers you a chance to discover the diversity of the planet’s landscapes and cultures, and explore the complex, ever changing co-evolutionary relationships among people and place.
 Students take the methods for learning a local ecology they have practiced on campus and apply these methods to new places.
 They return enriched and refreshed, ultimately knowing Northern Vermont better for having left it and returned.

 What you can do:

 - Participate in traditional Cape Breton dance and music workshops given by a world-renowned performers.